zen4ever/django-linked-accounts/docs/gettingstarted.rst

 Default: ``oauth_next``

-This setting can be used to override the default session variable key used to store ``next_url`` between redirects to and from OAuth service.
+This setting can be used to override the default session variable key used to store ``next_url`` between redirects to and from OAuth services.
-You probably won't need to change this setting, unless you use ``oauth_next`` key in your sessions for something else.
+You probably won't need to change this setting unless you use the ``oauth_next`` session key for something else in your project.

 .. _linked_accounts_id_session: